mailprak/cortex/README.md

 	title="Architecture" width="500" height="500" />

 ## Creating neurons
-Neurons are folders with the following naming conventions:
+Neurons are folders that contains a run script that can exit with a defined exit code and also contains a configuration yaml named neuron.yaml.
+A few conventions that would be good to follow :
-1. If it does not mutate anything, starts with "check_" as the suffix.
+1. If the neuron script does not mutate anything, by convention, start with "check_" as the suffix.
 For eg: "check_web_proxy_connection_config".
 2. It its a mutating neuron i.e it updates a config or property, use "mutate_" as the suffix.
 For eg: "mutate_web_proxy_connection_config"

-The name of the folder should be unique and give enough indication on the activity
+This helps the reader to make quicker decisions on running a harmless synapse vs ones they need to be careful about running in say a production environment.The name of the folder should give enough indication on the activity

 To create a neuron, run
 `cortex create-neuron check_web_proxy_conn_config`